 You can also choose the remote shell program using the RSYNC_RSH environment variable, which accepts the same range of values as -e.

-See also the --blocking-io option which is affected by this option.--rsync-path=PROGRAM
+See also the --blocking-io option that is affected by this option.

-Use this to specify what program is to be run on the remote machine to start-up rsync.
-Often used when rsync is not in the default remote-shell’s path (e.g. --rsync-path=/usr/local/bin/rsync).
-Note that PROGRAM is run with the help of a shell, so it can be any program, script, or command sequence you’d care to run, so long as it does not corrupt the standard-in & standard-out that rsync is using to communicate.
+Use this to specify what program is to run on the remote machine to start-up rsync.
+Often used when rsync is not in the default remote-shell's path (e.g., --rsync-path=/usr/local/bin/rsync).
+Note that PROGRAM is run with the help of a shell, so it can be any program, script, or command sequence you’d care to run, so long as it does not corrupt the standard-in & standard-out that rsync uses to communicate.

 One tricky example is to set a different default directory on the remote machine for use with the --relative option.
 For instance:

 rsync -avR --rsync-path="cd /a/b && rsync" host:c/d /e/